List of former Universal Studios Florida attractions: The Bates Mansion Set

 The Bates Mansion Set was a set of theatrical property which recreated the set of the Bates Mansion from Psycho.
 Like The Bates Motel Set, it was also used to film Psycho IV: The Beginning.
 It opened with the park on June 7, 1990, and was later closed and demolished in 1998, being replaced in the same year by the now-defunct water play area Curious George Goes to Town.

 The Bates Motel Set

 The Bates Motel Set was a set of theatrical property which recreated the set of The Bates Motel from 1960's Psycho, and was built for the filming of Psycho IV: The Beginning.
 It was later used to house the haunted house The Psycho Path Maze for several years during Halloween Horror Nights at the park.
 It opened in 1990 and was closed and demolished in 1995 to make way for A Day in the Park with Barney which opened later in the year.

 Fear Factor Live

 Fear Factor Live was a stunt stage show based on the NBC television show series Fear Factor.
-The show opened in June of 2005 and, unofficially at the time, temporarily closing in March of 2020.
-The announcement of the show's permanently closed was made in October of 2021.
+The show opened in June 2005 and temporarily closed for COVID-19 in March 2020.
+The announcement of the show's permanent closure was made in October 2021; the stage is only used for shows during Halloween Horror Nights.